Covenant (biblical): Abrahamic

-The covenants with Abraham were later alluded to by Abraham, and their contents were reaffirmed to his son Isaac and his grandson Jacob.
+The covenants with Abraham were later alluded to by Abraham in discussion with his senior servant, and their contents were reaffirmed to his son Isaac and his grandson Jacob.
 In later generations, God's covenant with the patriarchs (Abraham, Isaac, and Jacob) was repeatedly cited as a reason for God to perform kindness to their descendants, the people of Israel.

 In the documentary hypothesis, the promises of Genesis 12, 15, and 17 are attributed to Jahwist, Elohist and Priestly sources.

 Genesis 15

 The Abrahamic covenant is part of a tradition of covenantal sacrifices that dates to the third millennium BC.
 The animals that are slaughtered in the covenant in Genesis 15 are considered a sacrificial offering.
 And it is that covenant which preserves the sacrificial element alongside the symbolic act.

 According to Weinfeld, the Abrahamic covenant represents a covenant of grant, which binds the suzerain.
 It is the obligation of the master to his servant and involves gifts given to individuals who were loyal serving their masters.
 In the covenant with Abraham in Genesis 15, it is God who is the suzerain who commits himself and swears to keep the promise.
 In the covenant there are procedures for taking the oath, which involve a smoking oven and a blazing torch.
 There are many similarities between Genesis 15 and the Abba-El deed.
 In Genesis 15 and similarly in the Abba-El deed, it is the superior party who places himself under oath.
 The oaths in both, moreover, involve a situation wherein the inferior party delivers the animals while the superior party swears the oath.